paulhroth/junit4-selenium-saucelabs-tests/README.md

 2. Add all of the JAR files in ```libs/``` to your project build path.

-   NOTE: steps 3 and 4 are SauceLabs specific; if you are testing locally you can proceed to step 5.
+   NOTE: if you are testing locally and not with SauceLabs you can now proceed to step 4.

 3. Start the Sauce-Connect tunnel by typing the following command in your shell: